ironhack-labs/lab-react-tweets/README.md

 ### Iteration 1 | Initial Content

 To allow you to focus on React without having to worry about the styling we provided you with the CSS styles.
 All the CSS is included in the starter code in the `src/index.css` file.

-We have also provided you with the initial content of the `App.js` and we included the HTML structure for the `Tweet.js` component.
+We have also provided you with the initial content of the `App.js` and we included the HTML structure for the `Tweet.jsx` component.
  Before you start working take a moment to go over these two files.

 Once you initially run the app you should see the following: